Sessions and Events

 (Continued on Thursday 8:00 a.m – 1:15 p.m.; Click here for a full description.)

 (Please note: A separate fee is required, and advance registration is recommended for this Pre-Meeting Workshop.
 It is recommended that individuals attend and participate in all sessions scheduled within the workshop.
-Coffee breaks and a box lunch on Thursday will be provided.)
+Coffee breaks, and a box lunch on Thursday will be provided.)

 This workshop is intended to address several of the most important and pressing areas of concern faced by art and design leaders in the early years of their administrative careers.
 Faculty members with an interest in administration, and those aspiring to take on administrative roles in the future, are also welcome to attend.
 Each segment will involve a basic briefing on a topic followed by ample opportunity for interaction and discussion.
 The content will focus on principles and approaches applicable to all types of institutions.
 Newly minted administrators will have an opportunity to share with and learn from their peers.